 I like the definition of action learning from this HBP article: "Action learning is….a learning experience that includes a problem, an action, a group of peers and the crucial piece: built-in reflection."
 I don't so much agree that action learning projects are terribly difficult to administer.
 But I also don't think that every learning program should have a full-fledged let 'em run with it action learning project, as we do with MIT II.
 I'll save details about MIT II's action learning project for another time.
 The basics are that we organize the class into small cohorts to assess a business opportunity within specific parameters.
 We give them four months to develop their proposal and then they present them to the executive team.
 It's a highlight day for the executives and more than half of the recommendations have gone into "production" mode.
 It's cool stuff.

-Blended learning.
-That's just the way to build a solid learning plan.
-We included a lot of it.
 Blended learning is using multiple learning methods to build skills.
 These days of course, it's silly to not incorporate a digital component to learning in some capacity.
 Back in 2009, I wasn't quite that savvy, so along with traditional face-to-face learning, we also included books, 360° assessments + coaching, an online module and lots of doing.
 Plus, The Center for Creative Leadership (CCL) published research on the importance of learning "on the job" and 70/20/10 was all the rage in the L&D community, especially for talent growth and leadership development.
 70/20/10 reflects that people learn 70% of what they know from job-related experiences, 20% from interactions with others and only 10% from formal education.
 Thus, you'll find a large component of job-related and doing kinds of learning in MIT II.

-Value of Networking
+Value of Networking in Leadership Development

 A quick side-bar here on another element of the program that was not new but that we amped up, especially as we recognized the importance and value - networking.
 MIT II is an immersive experience, in that participants are with their cohort class for the entire week, from Sunday evening dinner through Friday afternoon's debrief.
 Even if local, they stay in the hotel so that they can continue discussions over dinner or a drink.
 One of the consistent values participants report is that the relationships they build throughout the year are one of the best personal values of the program.
 They are creating a network to call upon throughout their careers, but also as they promote up together.
 Classes often share that they host reunion happy hours to continue the networking with their classmates.
 You didn't see "create a strong network of cohorts" in the objectives or program purpose statements.
 Nevertheless, it's a key outcome for effective high potential programs.
 You want leaders to create lasting relationships and to know each other well.